 Mary A. Verutti, Visitor Services Representative

-Mary A.V. has been with the Natural History Museum since 2006 and seen so many changes here through the years and continues to be amazed at the contribution the museum makes to the fine city of Santa Cruz with such a small staff.
-She has an English/Writing degree from Chico State but has always had a passion for history – especially of Santa Cruz.
-She has learned so much about natural history from working here and is excited when all who enter feel the same.
-Mary loves all things Italian, New Orleanian, rainy days, moonlit nights, and is teased by friends and family to be “married to music!”
-She is very honored and happy to be a part of the dedicated staff and mainstay of the Natural History Museum.
+Mary has been with the Museum since 2006 and has seen so many changes through the years.
+She continues to be amazed at the contribution the Museum makes to the City of Santa Cruz with such a small staff.
+She has an English/Writing degree from Chico State but has always had a passion for history, especially of Santa Cruz.
+She has learned so much about natural history from working at the Museum and is excited when all who enter feel the same.
+Mary loves all things Italian, New Orleanian, rainy days, moonlit nights and is teased by friends and family to be “married to music.”

 Charlotte Rose, Visitor Services Representative